itsamrit/DSA/README.md

+for(auto &i:mapp) Use &i otherwise iterator will remain on 1st element

 ROWs == RECORDs while column means attributes

 ??? all interval questions sort and then make pair<int,int>temp; to compare and make new intervals